-As you may have seen, I posted part 1 of this series on Friday, talking only about the food that I experienced while in Portland for Vida Vegan Con.
+As you may have seen, I posted part 1 of this series on Friday, talking only about the food that I experienced while in Portland for Vida Vegan Conference 2013.
 In this recap, I’ll be going over some of the classes that I went to, what I’ve learned and what we discussed.
 This one is going to be a little word-heavy.

 Before leaving home and heading out to Portland, I had already written down a rough outline of the classes that I planned on attending.
 I thankful that I did, because I probably would have been pretty overwhelmed once I showed up, trying to figure out which classes to take and where they would be (some classes were in different buildings).
 You can find a complete list of the classes offered on the VVC website.